 It’s also possible in Summer to get Heatwaves.
 These are normally areas of low pressure and as such atmospheric conditions can trap dust and pollution at low levels making the city a fairly unpleasant place to be.
 Very hot humid and hazy.
 It can reach levels that are actually hazardous to your health.
 Especially if you have health problems already.

 Fortunately, this level of severe weather is quite rare.
 It’s not really worth worrying about.
 Just Book your trip, make sure you have good travel insurance in place, and always pay attention to announcements and statements from the authorities.
 In all likelihood, your trip will go off without a hitch.
+However while rare, the current Climate Instabilities are causes these events to be more and more frequent.

 Have Your Say